Catchron/catchron-kb/LXC&LXD/LXC&LXD Installation and Setup Commands.md

  4. Configure [Networking]() (new or existing)
  5. Enable/Disable auto-updates for images
  6. Create a [preseed file]()
- * After these items a yaml file will be generatd which is our **preseed.yaml** file.
+ * After these items a yaml file will be generated (if we choose to create it) which is our **preseed.yaml** file.
 Later we can use this yaml file if we want to configure another server to be exactly as this configuration.
 The command to use a preseed file is:<br>
  ``cat preseed.yaml | lxd init --preseed``

 * To check your current configuration